Verumun/ip-address-tracker/README.md

 ## The challenge

-The challenge was to build out this IP Address Tracker app and get it looking as close to the design as possible.
+The challenge was to build out this IP Address Tracker app using geolaction API.
 I generated the map using [LeafletJS](https://leafletjs.com/).

 users should be able to: